 How does a home equity loan work?

-Most institutions view home equity as good collateral and are often willing to lend you money against that equity.
-Lenders may issue you a special check or give you a "line of credit" that you can access as "overdraft protection" against your checking account.
+You may get a special check or a checkbook to enable you to access funds when you need htem.
 There are usually forms to sign and an approval process that is not too difficult.
 There may be some form of commitment fee.

-The amount they will lend you depends on the amount of equity in your home and your other credit characteristics.
-A general rule of thumb is that they will lend up to an amount so the total debt against your home (including the first mortgage and any other loans where your home is pledged as collateral) is less than 80% of the current value of your home.
+The amount you can borrow depends on the amount of equity in your home and your other credit characteristics.
+A general rule of thumb is that you may be able to borrow up to an amount so the total debt against your home (including the first mortgage and any other loans where your home is pledged as collateral) is less than 75% or 80% of the current value of your home.

 Beware of the risks